What is your connection to Melton?

 What are you passionate about?

-What other hats do you wear in the community?
+What other outreach programs does the church run in the community?

 What is the best thing about Melton?

 It’s multicultural.
 You can find all sorts of people from all walks of life here.
 There is a great balance.

 If you could change anything about the area, what would it be?

 I think I’d like to provide support for the community and bring it together more.

 We need to implement some programs to make people feel at home regardless of

 When I arrived here, I felt lonely but having those programs to make that transition easier would be great.

 The Rock Community Church will host its next lunch on June 30 at Botanica Springs Children’s and Community Centre from 1pm to 3pm.
 Bookings: 0413 345 470